manaetches/geonode24migrationscripts/README.md

 	Stage 1 - The execution  of a backup script from geonode source.
-	This script is labelled src_backup and will reside on the geonode system that is the source of this procedure Stage 2 - The execution of an integration script to download and "tar recover"backup files from the source to the destination geonode system.
+	This script is labelled src_backup and will reside on the geonode system that is the source of this procedure Stage 2 - The execution of an integration script (dst_integrate.sh) to download and "tar recover"backup files from the source to the destination geonode system.
 	Stage 3 - An integration procedure to merge geonode databases (geonode, geonode_data) using an ETL tool such as CloverETL or Talend Studio.
 	Or another alternative is develop a python script to integrate the databases.